TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

         return [e for e in data if e['salary'] == threshold]
 ```

-Now I can create another helper called `_select_salary()` that duplicates that code and accepts a function, used instad of `min()` or `max()`.
-As I did before, first I duplicate the code, and then remove the duplication by callling the new function.
+Now I can create another helper called `_select_salary()` that duplicates that code and accepts a function, used instead of `min()` or `max()`.
+As I did before, first I duplicate the code, and then remove the duplication by calling the new function.

 After some passages, the code looks like this